tinymce/tinymce/readme.md

 __Basic Rules__

-* Contributed code will be licensed under the LGPL license but not limited to LGPL.
+* Contributed code will be licensed under the LGPL license but not limited to LGPL
-* Copyright notices will be changed to Ephox Corporation, contributors will get credit for their work.
+* Copyright notices will be changed to Ephox Corporation, contributors will get credit for their work
-* All third party code will be reviewed, tested and possibly modified before being released.
+* All third party code will be reviewed, tested and possibly modified before being released
-* All contributors will have to have signed the Contributor License Agreement.
+* All contributors will have to have signed the Contributor License Agreement

 These basic rules ensures that the contributed code remains open source and under the LGPL license.